ingesolvoll/kee-frame/README.md

 #### FSM API is still likely to receive breaking changes.

+#### The alpha version of the FSM API is still available, but will remove when clj-statecharts integration goes out of beta.

 Most people are not using state machines in their daily programming tasks.
 Or actually they are, it's just that the state machines are hidden inside normal code, incomplete and filled with fresh custom made bugs.
 A `{:loading true}` here, a missing `:on-failure` there.
 You may get it right eventually, but it's hard to read the distributed state logic and it is easy to mess it up later.